 themes/email.
 The directory holds all the email themes for your installation.
 There should be a directory already present called,

 default.
 Create a new directory - the name of the directory will become the name of your email theme.
+We suggest making the new theme name unique.
+When you upgrade, Dada Mail will look for this unique name, and move over your theme automatically.
 In this new directory, move the

 dist directory you have compiled.
 Your theme is now ready to be used!